-of Education John King says that, "Chronic
+of Education in the Obama administration, said that, "Chronic

-that, “Frequent absences from school can
+that: “Frequent absences from school can

 be devastating to a child's education.
 Missing school leads to low